BrandonSanders48/MACifi/README.md

 Simply, extract contents to a webserver.

-Edit index.php with your preferred code editor, to add controllers and users.
+Edit index.php with your preferred code editor, to add Unifi controllers and users.

 Currently all controllers must have same login.